Go to the Students section

 Go to the Support us section

 Based on the feedback from the staff survey in 2018, a range of social events have been introduced to enhance the staff experience across the University.
 They aim to improve colleagues’ wellbeing and support a sense of community and fun in the workplace.

 As the weather is turning colder and the days shorten, let’s get together and make this a December to remember.

 We are kicking off 2018’s festive season in style!
 We welcome colleagues to come back and join us for the annual Brookes Staff Christmas Event.

 Further details of the event and how to sign up can be found by checking Onstream.

 Each year in October we mark Black History Month.
 Events during this month and beyond celebrate and promote knowledge and awareness across all communities of the experience and contribution of black people of African and African Caribbean heritage to British and global society.

 Explore the Black History Month programme 2018 here.

-We are proud to be part of the annual celebration of LGBT History Month, joining universities, schools, local authorities, voluntary organisations and employers, with a programme of events and activities to highlight the history and achievements of LGBT+ communities and perspectives on LGBT+ inclusion.
+We are proud to be part of the annual celebration of LGBTQ+ History Month, joining universities, schools, local authorities, voluntary organisations and employers, with a programme of events and activities to highlight the history and achievements of LGBT+ communities and perspectives on LGBT+ inclusion.

-Discover the LGBT+ History Month programme 2018 here.
+Discover the LGBTQ+ History Month programme 2018 here.